shuv-amp/TestLoom/docs/diagrams/user-flow.md

 ---

 *These diagrams represent the core user flows in TestLoom.
-For implementation details, see our [Architecture Guide](./architecture.md).*
+For implementation details, see our [Core Architecture](./core-architecture.png).*